tonysneed/net-core-lambda-di-config-ef/Readme.md

     - https://dotnet.microsoft.com/download/archives
     - Select version matching what is supported by AWS Lambda.

+- Create a new Visual Studio solution and add a **global.json** file with the SDK version.
+    - Open a command prompt at the solution root.
+    - Enter and run: `dotnet new globaljson`
+    - Add an existing item to the solution and select the global.json file.
+    - Verify that the SDK version matches that which you previously installed.

 ## Create Database

 1. Set connection string in appsettings.json.